The Best Telescope For Beginners

 Choosing the right telescope for your needs

-Buying your first telescope can stir up a lot of excitement.
-You may get “aperture fever” and convince yourself that only an extra-large 16″ Dobsonian telescope will do.
-It’s time to take a step back and understand that a telescope that is very large will take longer to set up, be heavier to carry, and cost a lot more money.
+It’s time to take a step back and understand that a very large telescope will take longer to set up, be heavier to carry, and cost much more.
 You need to work your way up to that big light bucket.

-My wife, Ashley, looking through a refractor telescope
+My wife, Ashley, looking through a refractor telescope.

 Telescope Basics